pakal/rsfile/doc/index.rst

 Its goal is to provide a cross-platform, reliable, and comprehensive file I/O API, with advanced features like fine-grained opening modes, shared/exclusive file record locking, thread-safety, cache synchronization, file descriptor inheritability, and handy stat getters (size, inode, times...).

 Locking is performed using actual file locking capabilities of the OS, not by using separate files/directories as locking markers, or other fragile gimmicks.
+Unix users might particularly be interested by the workaround that this library provides, concerning the weird semantic of fcntl() locks (when any descriptor to a disk file is closed, the process loses ALL locks acquired on this file through any descriptor).

 Note that RSFile only concerns I/O stream manipulation, not filesystem operations like pathutil or shutil do.
 And that it has no specific support for async I/O (although you may use non-blocking streams with it).